smart-data-lake/smart-data-lake/presentation/lecture_notes.md

   - also check the [increasing amount fo lines collected in table](http://localhost:8192/notebook/inspectData.ipynb#Cell4)
 > run a couple of times

-> :warning: When we get result/error: `Webservice Request failed with error <404>`, if there are no new data avalable.
+> :warning: When we get result/error: `Webservice Request failed with error <404>`, if there are no new data available.

 ## Streaming
-* continious processing, cases we want to run the actions again and again
+* continuous processing, cases we want to run the actions again and again

 ### Command Line
 * command line option `-s` or `--streaming`, streaming all selected actions
   - requires `--state-path` to be set
-* just start `podman run -e METASTOREPW=1234 --rm -v ${PWD}/data:/mnt/data -v ${PWD}/target:/mnt/lib -v ${PWD}/config:/mnt/config --hostname=localhost --pod getting-started sdl-spark:latest --config /mnt/config/  --feed-sel download --state-path /mnt/data/state -n getting-started -s` and see the action runnning again and again
+* just start `podman run -e METASTOREPW=1234 --rm -v ${PWD}/data:/mnt/data -v ${PWD}/target:/mnt/lib -v ${PWD}/config:/mnt/config --hostname=localhost --pod SDLB_training sdl-spark:latest --config /mnt/config/  --feed-sel download --state-path /mnt/data/state -n SDLB_training -s` and see the action running again and again
   - > notice the recurring of both actions, here in our case we could limit the feed to the specific action
   - > monitor the growth of the table
-  - > see strieming trigger interval of 48s in output: `LocalSmartDataLakeBuilder$ - sleeping 48 seconds for synchronous streaming trigger interval [main]`
+  - > see streaming trigger interval of 48s in output: `LocalSmartDataLakeBuilder$ - sleeping 48 seconds for synchronous streaming trigger interval [main]`
     + change it: search stream in Schema Viewer -> `global`->`synchronousStreamingTriggerIntervalSec = 10` -> interval between 2 starts (not end to start)

 :warning: TODO other streaming modes???